samugit83/TheGradientPath/AISecurityEngineering/S - Spoofing/jwt_token_theft.md

     """
     Category 7: postMessage XSS testing.
     Tests for DOM XSS via window.postMessage without origin validation.

+    TESTING MODE: MANUAL REQUIRED - This function analyzes JavaScript code for postMessage listeners without origin validation.
+It generates an exploit HTML page (in result['exploit_html']) that you must host and open in a browser.
+    The exploit sends a malicious postMessage to the target iframe.
     """
     result = {
         'category': 'postmessage',